 Here is some helpful advice to make your winter RV trip a more carefree one:

-One of the biggest mistakes newbie RVers make in winter is connecting the regular water hose to the campground supply and having it freeze overnight.
-If you have a fresh water hook-up, consider buying a heated water hose to prevent freeze-ups or bursting.
+One of the biggest mistakes that newbie RVers make in winter is connecting the regular water hose to the campground supply and having it freeze overnight.
+Consider buying a heated water hose to prevent freeze-ups or bursting.
 These are controlled with a thermostat and AC power is required to operate them.
 Always keep all hoses and cables off the ground or out of the snow.

-Another option is to fill your fresh water tank, and then disconnect your hose from the campground faucet and let the water drain out.
-Often the water tank is located inside the RV and as long as the RV is heated, the water in the tank should not freeze.
+Another option is to fill your fresh water tank and then disconnect your hose from the campground faucet and let the water drain out.
+Often the water tank is located inside the RV and, as long as the unit is heated, the water in the tank should not freeze.

-Always empty your black and gray water tanks before your trip.
-Add about one litre of the pink RV potable antifreeze to each tank.
-This will protect the dump valves from freezing.
+Always empty your black and grey water tanks before your trip.
+Add one litre of RV potable antifreeze to each tank to protect the dump valves from freezing.
 Insulate the pipes draining into the tanks with foam pipe insulation.
-Consider adding electric pipe heaters if you’ll be camping in below-freezing temperatures for an extended time.
-Note: you’ll need an electric hook-up or generator for this.
+Consider adding electric pipe heaters if you plan to camp in below-freezing temperatures for an extended time (an electric hook-up or generator is required for this).

 If you must keep your sewer hose connected at all times, be sure it is placed and supported at a steep angle so all residue runs down.
 Some seasoned RVers recommend not using the flexible sewer pipes as they can split, although others maintain heat tape can often solve this.

 Tip: Wrap the sewer hose in insulation or heat tape to prevent ice from forming inside the pipe.

 Feel for any drafts and, where possible, insulate and/or seal the areas.
 Check window seals and re-caulk where needed.
 Look to retrofit single pane windows with insulated RV windows or add window insulating film.
 For drafty walls and floors add foam insulation panels or foam board flooring.